 You know those fancy new facilities pictures with the accompanying article you can normally find in the trades?
 The article usually expounds on how this guy made the decisions on purchase then these guys worked hard and pulled it all together.
-Here is the works hard and pulling it all together story.
+Here is the work hard and pulling it all together story.

 WEBE and WICC have been in the same studio building for several decades.
 The Pacific Recorders and Engineering equipment, while great, is tired and worn out.
 On top of that, an F1 tornado ripped the AC units off the roof last June, ripping the membrane and doing extensive water damage to the facility.